sass/sass/doc-src/SASS_CHANGELOG.md

 * Add support for unit arithmetic with many more units, including angles, times, frequencies, and resolutions.

+* Sass now supports using ids as values in SassScript as defined in the CSS Basic User Interface Module.
+They're treated as unquoted strings.

 ## 3.3.0 (Unreleased)

 ### SassScript Maps